-If they happen to encounter danger, you can trust them to put their life on the line so that nothing can happen to you.
+If they encounter danger, you can trust them to put their lives on the line for your safety.

-Whether you believe it or not, German Shepherds are also the number one breed of dogs in terms of popularity.
+Whether you believe it or not, German shepherd dogs (GSD) are also the number one breed of dogs in terms of popularity.

 Year after year, this breed has proven itself worthy of being the most popular breed through their loyalty and love, and compassion that they show to their owners.

 GSD has also proven their mettle in every field, whether it’s guarding your house, working in a police force, or being a cute little friend when you’re tired or down.
 However, being the most popular does not mean that they have no cons or are straightforward and provide only benefits to their owners.

 Humans, no matter how perfect they make themselves, will always lack something; the same goes for German shepherds.

 Therefore, in this article, we will look into all the pros and cons of owning a German Shepherd.
 So, you can decide if you want to adopt it or not.

 40+ Pros And Cons Of Owning A German Shepherd

 Having all the qualities that people want in their furry little friend and more is something that has made this breed be among the top breeds in the world and number one in terms of popularity.

 This breed can also be helpful for someone who is adopting a dog for the first time.